 Payments made by the LGBCE to the Local Government Association (LGA) for outsourced back office services provided by Liberata Ltd has been included in this information.
 However, the list has excluded payments that meet the following conditions:

-From 1st April 2015 the LGBCE took on full responsibility for the provision of its accounting information.
-There have been some minor changes to the way this information is presented and as in previous releases, tables will exclude payments that meet the two sets of criteria above.
+From 1st April 2015 the LGBCE took on full responsibility for the provision of its accounting information and there were some minor changes to the way the information is presented as a result.
+As in previous releases, tables exclude payments that meet the two sets of criteria above.